 And not, sort of, get wound-down into some of the communities that you can get involved in.
 Like, you can go to property events and everyone’s got a different strategy and it’s really, really easy to say, ‘Well, I could do one of those or could do one of those… I could do a rent-to-rent…’ And all of a sudden you’re stretched so thinly that actually, nothing is getting done properly.

-So, the best advice I could give anyone is, surround yourself with people who are actually doing it, don’t make any decisions until you’re 110% certain of what you’re going to do and how much it’s going to cost and what you can afford.
+So, the best advice I could give anyone is, to surround yourself with people who are actually doing it, don’t make any decisions until you’re 110% certain of what you’re going to do and how much it’s going to cost and what you can afford.

 Amy: I totally agree and that’s great advice.
 Thanks, Dale.